 The findings from this study will be useful to program designers, policymakers, and health care professionals in delivering voluntary family planning services in India.

 Mozumdar, Arupendra, Elizabeth Tobey, Kumudha Aruldas, Rajib Acharya, and Aparna Jain.
 2020.
 "Contraceptive use dynamics in India: A prospective cohort study of modern reversible contraceptive users," Research report.
-Population Council: Population Council, The Evidence Project.
+Washington, DC: Population Council, The Evidence Project.

 The Evidence Project